 For compromise negotiations to work, you need to be open to your partner’s opinions and desires.
 You don’t have to agree with everything your partner says.
 But you do have to be honestly open to considering their position.

 It can help for each of you to think about the aspects of the problem that feel immovable to you, and the ones you feel willing to compromise on.
 Both write them down separately under two headings.
 Have you heard of the aikido principle of yielding to win?
-The more able you are to compromise, the better able you’ll be to persuade your partner.
+The more you’re able to compromise on, the more able you’ll be to persuade your partner.
 So try to make your compromise lists longer than your immovable lists.

-Now you are ready to work to find common ground.
+Now you’re ready to work to find common ground.
 Have a look at your lists and consider:

 - What you agree on